Lucas Kruel #TRUSTMYCOACH Trainer

 Lower yourself down to a 90 degree angle between your calf muscles and hamstrings.
 Then, slowly move your feet out further in front of you to a more comfortable position.
 Just ensure that your feet and knee stay in the same line and feel that your quadricep muscles are still engaging.

-The more you practice Wall Sits, the better you become at them.
-Of course, we want to keep challenging ourselves with this exercise, however it would be counter-productive to keep increasing the Wall Sit time because let’s be honest, that would be boring and we haven’t got all day to train!
+If you want to keep challenging ourselves with this exercise, it would be counter-productive to keep increasing the Wall Sit time because let’s be honest, that would be boring and we haven’t got all day to train!

 1. Increase Holding Time